The protection of your privacy is of particular importance to us.

 The legal basis for the processing of your data is Art.
 6 (1) sentence 1 lit. f) GDPR.
 More information about privacy at Google can be found here: http://www.google.com/intl/de/policies/privacy and https://services.google.com/sitestats/de.html.
-Alternatively you can visit the website of Network Advertising Initiative (NAI) under http://www.networkadvertising.org.
+Alternatively, you can visit the website of the Network Advertising Initiative (NAI) at http://www.networkadvertising.org.
 Google is part of the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 Does Honeypot use Social-Media-Plug-ins?

-Honeypot currently uses the following social media plug-ins on our website: Facebook, Twitter, LinkedIn, Github.
+Honeypot currently uses the following social media plug-ins on our website: Facebook, Twitter, LinkedIn, and GitHub.

 Honeypot uses the so-called two-click solution.
 This means that, by visiting our website, no personal data is initially passed on to providers of such plug-ins.

-Please note that through activation of the plug-in personal data will be transferred about you to the respective plug-in provider (in case of US providers to the USA).
+Please note that through activation of the plug-in, personal data will be transferred about you to the respective plug-in provider (in the case of US providers to the USA).
 Data collection is mainly done by plug-in providers via cookies.
-So we recommend to delete all cookies on the security settings of your browser before clicking on the button.
+So we recommend deleting all cookies on the security settings of your browser before clicking on the button.

-A transfer of data takes place regardless of whether you have an account with the plug-in provider and are logged-in .
+A transfer of data takes place regardless of whether you have an account with the plug-in provider and are logged in.
 However, if you are logged in to the plug-in provider, your data collected from us will be assigned directly to your user account.
 If you activate the social media button and, for example, link the page, the plug-in provider also stores this information in your user account and shares it publicly with your contacts.
-For this reason, we recommend to log out regularly after using a social network, but especially before activating the button, as this will prevent you from being assigned to your profile with the plug-in provider.
+For this reason, we recommend logging out regularly after using a social network, but especially before activating the button, as this will prevent you from being assigned to your profile with the plug-in provider.

 For more information on the purpose and scope of the data collection and its processing by the plug-in provider, please refer to the privacy statements of the relevant provider, which are provided below.
 You will also get further information about your rights and settings options to protect your privacy.

-Addresses of respective plug-in provider und URL with privacy policies:
+Addresses of respective plug-in provider and URL with privacy policies:

 LinkedIn Corporation, 2029 Stierlin Court, Mountain View, California 94043, USA; http://www.linkedin.com/legal/privacy-policy.
 LinkedIn is part of the EU-US-Privacy-Shield, https://www.privacyshield.gov/EU-US-Framework.

-Honeypot currently uses retargeting functions of Google, LinkedIn, Twitter and Facebook.
-This service makes it possible to reach users who previously visited or register on our website to show targeted advertisements and offers of Honeypot based on the collected informations.
-In case of Facebook we are using the Facebook Pixel which is implemented on our website.
+Honeypot currently uses retargeting functions of Google, LinkedIn, Twitter, and Facebook.
+This service makes it possible to reach users who previously visited or register on our website to show targeted advertisements and offers of Honeypot based on the collected information.
+In the case of Facebook, we are using the Facebook Pixel, which is implemented on our website.